It seems like my hands are visibly aging quicker than I’d like. And they’re often sore. I feel my hands could use some help!

 If any part of your body deserves the white glove treatment, it’s your hands.
 Our hands work very hard for us, and are exposed to more pollutants on a daily basis than any other part of the body.
 And with 27 small bones, 30 joints, and 37 muscles in each hand, they can certainly become a bit achy.
 If we don’t address these little pains, we could be looking at bigger problems later on, such as arthritis, tendonitis, carpal tunnel syndrome, and a variety of other repetitive stress injuries.

-Warm up and stretch your hands before beginning your day.
+To begin care for the hands, warm up and stretch your hands before beginning your day.
 Start in the shower, by reaching with energized fingers toward the sky.
 Stretch your hands throughout the day, and stay mindful of how you sit and stand.
 Hand discomfort may sometimes be the result of poor posture, which puts strain on the back, neck, and shoulders, ultimately affecting our arms, hands, and fingers.
 For instance, carpal tunnel syndrome is a swelling of the tunnel just below the wrist, which pinches the median nerve as it passes through the wrist.
 It’s often caused by repetitive wrist movement, particularly unnatural posturing, or when vertebrae in the neck become misaligned.

 To prevent these woes, be vigilant about changing the position of your body and hands when doing repetitive tasks.
 Take full body stretch breaks, including healthy hand stretches every 10 to 15 minutes.
 Also consider: